How to use 📚

 }

-Example (updating existing project ):
+Example (updating existing project):

-Copy curl -X PATCH --data '{ "name": "Google search project",
+curl -X PATCH --data '{ "name": "Google search project",

 "projectInput": {"type": "list", "list": ["iPhone", "Android"] },